 - 'Phosphate fock frontiers: Nature, labor, and imperial states, 1870 – WWII,' Critical Historical Studies 8(2): 271-303.
 2021.

-Invited review of Food Insecurity and Revolution in the Middle East and North Africa: Agrarian Questions in Egypt and Tunisia, by Habib Ayeb and Ray Bush, Journal of Development Studies.
-Forthcoming.
+- Invited review of Food Insecurity and Revolution in the Middle East and North Africa: Agrarian Questions in Egypt and Tunisia, by Habib Ayeb and Ray Bush, Journal of Development Studies.
+2021.

 - 'Agrarian Question Revisited: Smallholders and Corporate Food in Egypt,' special issue ‘Food Security and the Contested Visions of Agrarian Change in Africa,' Canadian Journal of Development Studies, 2020.